-Our Vision: 'Every Child, every day will be supported and challenged in a faith-filled, welcoming and inclusive environment, underpinned by best practice and high expectations', and our Motto 'Learn to Love, Love to Learn' guides our teaching and learning.
+Our Vision: 'Every Child, every day will be supported and challenged in a faithfilled, welcoming and inclusive environment, underpinned by best practice and high expectations', and our Motto 'Learn to Love, Love to Learn' guides is lived daily.

 We value the contribution of every student, to both the school and the community and have high expectations and celebrate academic achievement and human flourishing.